RCGP Research and Surveillance Centre (RSC)

 The RCGP RSC is an internationally renowned source of information, analysis and interpretation of primary care data.

-The RCGP collaborates with the University of Oxford, and Public Health England in the running of the RSC.
+The RCGP collaborates with the University of Oxford, and UK Health Security Agency (UKHSA) in the running of the RSC.

 Find out more about the work we do in public health, and access the weekly report

 Find out more about how we support researchers and their teams to use general practice data

 Find out more about the opportunities and projects practices can get involved in when part of the RSC

 Find out more about the support and resources available for practices that are part of the RCGP RSC network

 These resources can be used by practice staff, GPs, PCN staff and others involved in primary care research.
 They include FAQs related to the projects that are run within the RSC, and a number of general resources that can be used for people looking to get involved with research more broadly.

 If you have any questions, or would like to hear more about the research activities ongoing within the RCGP RSC or more broadly within the RCGP, please contact email@example.com